Continuing Authorities Program (CAP) Section 208 in the Borough of Tunkhannock, PA

 After the initial work of the FID was complete, the Project Delivery Team (PDT) identified that the study needed a non-federal sponsor (NFS) that was able to attain property, which WYCEMA was unable to do.
 The PDT identified the Borough of Tunkhannock who sent a letter of intent on 19 January 2024, identifying that they were interested in the project and able to serve as the NFS.

 Preliminary assessment determined that there is a federal interest in pursuing this study further.
-A draft FID report documenting a recommended alternative was sent to the North Atlantic Division (NAD) for review & approval in January 2023 and preliminarily approved.
+A draft FID report documenting a recommended alternative was sent to the USACE North Atlantic Division (NAD) for review & approval in January 2023 and preliminarily approved.
 The NAD requested the remaining $50K of federal funding be utilized for completion of the Real Estate Plan (REP) and the National Environmental Policy Act (NEPA) documentation to ensure the study can continue directly into the design and implementation phase.
 The NEPA documentation is hereby released for public review and comment to receive public input, views, and concerns regarding the project.

 Questions and Comments